Missy and John Kuykendall Scholarship

 Over the years, Missy and John have remained deeply involved with the college as committed servant leaders within the broader Davidson community.

-For questions related to the Missy and John Kuykendall Scholarship, please contact Gardner Roller Ligo, Director of Merit Programs.
+For questions related to the Missy and John Kuykendall Scholarship, please contact our scholarships team.

 I've been blessed to have the Kuykendalls as mentors who have walked the steps I walked.
 English major, Student Body President, seminarian at Union Theological Seminary, and lifelong educator.
 I have found the Kuykendalls to be like parents to me.
 I called them when I met the Secretary of Education, and I called them when I was hospitalized with lupus.
 They have been there for the hills and valleys of my life, and they will always be people I treasure.